The Darkest Hour – Prize Giveaway

 Q: To what extent is Malcolm Tucker based on Alastair Campbell?

-Q: Playing such an outspoken, foul-mouthed character, did that rub off on you at all?
+Q: Playing such an outspoken, foul-mouthed character, does that rub off on you at all?

 Q: You slipped so effortlessly into character there Peter, did you at any idle moment count how many f-words there were in the script?